thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2025-11-10-product-craft.md

 Because at its core, product management has never been about documents, metrics, or rituals.
 It’s about *understanding people*.
 And in this new era, that understanding will matter more than ever.

 Our craft isn’t disappearing; it’s evolving.

-We’re not just building products anymore — we’re building empathy into the systems that shape how people live, work, and dream.
+We’re not just building products anymore — we’re building **empathy** into the systems that shape how people live, work, and dream.
+In other words, building software is easy, building software that really cares and understands is the name of the game now.

 ---